mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 Team members can work with different methods to **test** their prototype with the user.
 It depends on the prototype which method is the most suitable.
-By our design challenge "Create a favorite app for students" for prototyping we will use the mentioned Feedback grid technique with the selected **Feedbackgrid Template of Mural to test** <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> on the homepage of Mural <https://www.mural.co/>.
+By our design challenge "Create a favorite app for students" for testing we will use the mentioned Feedback grid technique with the selected **"Feedbackgrid" Template of Mural**: <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> **on the homepage of Mural** <https://www.mural.co/>.

 Fill in the template independently and, if necessary, use the provided example template ("Feedbackgrid.pdf") as a guide.
 Afterwards, the template should be saved as a pdf. file on the PC to record the results.
 (As an additional info or help if needed, you could have a look at some tips for the interviews or questionings in the provided file "Interviewing.pdf ".).